higherkindness/mu-haskell/docs/db.md

   => ConduitT a b ServerErrorIO r -> ConduitT a b m r
 ```

+What is this type signature telling us?
+That is, we can turn any of the Conduits given as input, which work on the `ServerErrorIO` Monad from `mu-rpc`, into a Conduit working on other `IO`-like Monad.
+This is the case, in particular, of the Monad in which Persistent runs.

-And that concludes our roundtrip!
+And that concludes our round-trip!

 If you think that something is not clear or could be further improved, feel free to [open an Issue or Pull Request!](https://github.com/higherkindness/mu-haskell/issues) 😊